im2nguyen/katacoda/infrastructure-pipelines-workshop/verify-deployments.md

 `terraform init`{{execute}}

-Run the following command.
-It will save your Kubernetes workspace's `kubeconfig` output value into a file named `kubeconfig`.
+Save your Kubernetes workspace's `kubeconfig` output value into a file named `kubeconfig`.
 This will allow you to connect to your cluster.

 `terraform output kubeconfig > kubeconfig`{{execute}}